joelmlller/Web-App-Dev/README.md

 ## Projects

 Throughout the course, I worked on various projects to apply my knowledge and skills.
 Some of the projects included:
-- **To-Do List Web App:** I built a simple to-do list application using HTML, CSS, and JavaScript to manage tasks.
+- [To-Do List Web App](/3WebPages) I built a simple to-do list application using HTML, CSS, and JavaScript to manage tasks.

 - **User Authentication System:** I developed a user authentication system in PHP and integrated it with a MySQL database.